Donovand4/ConditionalAccessPolicyReport/README.md

 # Outputs
-    Exports .html and .csv files that contains the Conditional Access policies and Named Locations When opening or importing the .csv file, ensure proper formatting by defining the delimiter as a semi-colon.
+    Exports .html and .csv files that contains the Conditional Access policies and Named Locations When opening or importing the .csv file, to ensure proper formatting set the delimiter as a semi-colon.

 # Notes
     The script will connect to the Microsoft Graph service and collect the required information.